westonea252/KillerHomeLab/Azure-Site-Recovery_Same-Address-Space/README.md

 - 2 - Azure Key Vaults (1 within each Region)
 - 2 - Recovery Services Vaults (1 within each Region)

+!!!Note:  In order to successfully deploy this lab, you will need the Object ID of the account that will accessing your KeyVault

 The deployment leverages Desired State Configuration scripts to further customize the following:

 AD OU Structure: